-The Flat-Coated Retriever is a gundog that originated in the UK in the mid-19th century.
-It is bred to flush out both land and water live games, gaining popularity as a "Gamekeeper's Dog."
-Easy-going and cheerful, the Flat-Coated Retriever is a wonderful family companion.
+The flat-coated retriever is a gun dog that originated in the UK in the mid-nineteenth century.
+It is bred to flush out both land and water live games, gaining popularity as a 'gamekeeper's dog.'
+Easy-going and cheerful, the flat-coated retriever is a wonderful family companion.
 This breed is an outdoor dog and will enjoy hours of playing fetch.
 It is not the best choice for people with sedentary lifestyles.
-The Flat-Coated Retriever is ideal for active families who engage in a moderate amount of outdoor activity.
+The flat-coated retriever is ideal for active families who engage in a moderate amount of outdoor activity.

 If the description matches your personality and lifestyle, read on to learn more about this dog's background.

-Due to the Flat-Coated Retriever's bouncy nature, the earliest of its breeds was a dog called Old Bounce.
-Old Bounce was the first dog that provided its owner, a gamekeeper named J. Hull, a strain to develop Flatcoats in 1864.
+Due to the flat-coated retriever's bouncy nature, the earliest of its breed was a dog called Old Bounce.
+Old Bounce was the first dog that provided its owner, a gamekeeper named J. Hull, a strain to develop flatcoats in 1864.

-However, much to J. Hull's dismay, the people primarily credited to the breed's development were S.E Shirley and H.R Cooke, whose work developed the stable, fine field and show Flat-Coated Retrievers we see today.
-Flatcoats were the most favoured hunting dog through the end of World War I until Labradors, and Golden Retrievers stole the Flatcoat's accolades.
-With this decline in popularity, Flatcoats also declined in numbers.
-In mid-1960, a few of the breed's enthusiasts were able to save it from the brink of extinction, but sadly it never regained its lost popularity.
+However, much to J. Hull's dismay, the people primarily credited to the breed's development were S.E Shirley and H.R Cooke, whose work developed the stable, fine field and show flat-coated retrievers we see today.
+The flatcoat was the most favoured hunting dog through the end of World War I until the Labrador, and golden retriever breeds stole the flatcoat’s accolade.
+With this decline in popularity, the flatcoat breed also declined in numbers.
+In mid-1960, some of the breed's enthusiasts were able to save it from the brink of extinction, but sadly it never regained its lost popularity.

-Flat-Coated Retrievers is, until this day, a rare breed.
-Reports claim that the number of puppies bred and registered with The Kennel Club is slowly on the rise as more people recognise the breed's charming and hardworking personality.
+The flat-coated retriever is, until this day, a rare breed and is registered with the Kennel Club in the UK.
+Reports claim that the number of puppies bred and registered with the Kennel Club is slowly on the rise as more people recognise the breed's charming and hardworking personality.

-Flat-Coated Retrievers are splendid sporting dogs with a shiny black coat, albeit they also appear in dark liver colours.
-This breed is considered a large dog, standing 56 to 61 centimetres at the withers and weighing 55 to 70 pounds.
-It is lean, athletic and highly energetic.
-The head is nicely formed and is defined as "of one piece."
+The flat-coated retriever is a splendid sporting dog with a shiny black coat, albeit it also appears in dark liver colours.
+This breed is considered a large dog, standing 56–61 centimetres at the withers and weighing 55–70 pounds.
+It is lean, athletic, and highly energetic.
+The head is nicely formed and defined as 'of one piece.'
 It has a flat skull, and the back part is about the same length as its muzzle.
 Its eyes are almond-shaped, either hazel or dark brown in colour, with an intelligent and friendly expression.
-The ears are well set, relatively small, pendant-shaped and lying close to the head.
+The ears are well set, relatively small, pendant-shaped, and lying close to the head.
 This breed must be angular from the front and rear to allow for open and graceful movement.

-Flatcoats are outfitted in a thick coat that is straight, flat and moderate in length, able to protect the breed from water and the harsh weather.
-Its coat is slightly heavier around the neck while there is feathering on the ears, chest, front, thighs, backs of the forelegs and tails, but should never be excessively long.
-Flatcoats come in solid black, liver or deep reddish brown colours.
-Since Flatcoat Retrievers have medium to long coats, they need to be brushed daily to avoid matts and tangles from forming most particularly when they are shedding.
+The flatcoat is outfitted in a thick coat that is straight, flat, and moderate in length, able to protect the breed from water and harsh weather.
+Its coat is slightly heavier around the neck, whilst there is feathering on the ears, chest, front, thighs, backs of the forelegs, and tails, but should never be excessively long.
+The flatcoat comes in solid black, liver, or deep reddish brown colours.
+Since the flat-coated retriever has a medium to long coat, it needs to be brushed daily to avoid mats and tangles from forming, most particularly when it is shedding.

-The Flatcoat will shower its family with affection.
+The flatcoat will shower its family with affection.
 It is also sociable with strangers, which makes it a poor watchdog.
 And it is not only friendly with strangers, but also gets on well with other household pets, including cats, despite its history of being an all-around hunting companion.
-It is very friendly with active older children but can be overwhelming for younger children.
-It is important that any interaction is supervised by an adult to avoid Flatcoats from accidentally knocking them over.
+It is very friendly with active older children, but can be overwhelming for younger children.
+It is important that any interaction is supervised by an adult to avoid it from accidentally knocking over the young children.

-Flatcoats need enough space to move around, whether indoors or outdoors.
-These dogs are a great choice for new owners because they are easy to train and eager to please.
-Owners must also take note that Flatcoats are high maintenance when it comes to its exercise needs and will require a lot of mental stimulation to become happy and well-rounded.
+The flatcoat needs enough space to move around, whether indoors or outdoors.
+This dog is a great choice for new owners because it is easy to train and eager to please.
+Owners must also take note that a flatcoat is high-maintenance when it comes to its exercise needs and will require a lot of mental stimulation to become happy and well-rounded.

-A typical serving for an adult Flat-Coated Retrievers is 3.5 to 4.5 cups of premium dry dog food daily, split into two meals.
-The quantity of food and the frequency of feeding for the Flatcoat will largely depend on its age, weight, metabolism, level of activity, and health factors.
+A typical serving for an adult flat-coated retriever is 3.5–4.5 cups of premium dry dog food daily, split into two meals.
+The quantity of food and the frequency of feeding for the flatcoat will largely depend on its age, weight, metabolism, level of activity, and health factors.
 It is best to consult with a veterinarian first if you are in doubt about its nutritional needs.

-As a rough guide, see below the typical calorie needs of adult Flatcoats that weigh
+As a rough guide, see below the typical calorie needs of an adult flatcoat:

-Flat-Coat Retrievers are large and active dogs that require nutrition to support muscle growth.
-It is highly recommended that their diet consists of high amounts of protein such as raw meat.
+The flat-coat retriever is a large and active dog that requires nutrition to support muscle growth.
+It is highly recommended that its diet consists of high amounts of protein such as raw meat.

-The Flat-Coated Retriever is generally healthy and lives up to 10 years.
-In comparison to other breeds, it has a low incidence rate of Hip and Luxating Patellas.
-They are more prone to develop some types of cancer such as Hemangiosarcoma, Lymphosarcoma, Osteosarcoma, and Malignant Histiocytosis.
+The flat-coated retriever is generally healthy and lives up to ten years.
+In comparison with other breeds, it has a low incidence rate of hip and luxating patellas.
+It is more prone to develop some types of cancer such as hemangiosarcoma, lymphosarcoma, osteosarcoma, and malignant histiocytosis.
 Bloat is also a cause for concern for this breed, as with other large breeds.

-Flat-Coated Retrievers have a lot of energy to spare, so it is important that it is given enough time to let off steam and use up its energy either playing or working outdoors.
-It will require 60 to 90 minutes of daily exercises.
-As it is with all active dog breeds, Flatcoats will likely escape if given a chance, so make sure that any outdoor activities are done inside the confines of a well-fenced backyard.
+The flat-coated retriever has a lot of energy to spare, so it is important that it is given enough time to let off steam and use up its energy either playing or working outdoors.
+It will require sixty to ninety minutes of daily exercises.
+As it is with all active dog breeds, a flatcoat will likely escape if given a chance, so make sure that any outdoor activities are done within the confines of a well-fenced backyard.

 Are you sure the Flat coated Retriever is the best breed for you?
 Take the Pet Breed Selector Quiz to find your perfect breed match.Dog Breed Selector Quiz

-Are you ready to take home a Flat coated Retriever?
-If you are not 100% sure, try our Pet Finder for more suggested breeds.
+Are you ready to take home a flat-coated retriever?
+If you are not 100 per cent sure, try our Pet Finder for more suggested breeds.